bathroom cleaning10 min

 Mistakes that ruin a showerhead finish

 Mistake one: using full strength vinegar on brushed nickel, polished brass, or oil rubbed bronze.
 The acid strips the finish layer permanently and leaves visible bright spots that cannot be repaired without replacing the showerhead.
 Always identify the finish first and dilute or skip vinegar accordingly.
 Mistake two: using a wire brush or steel wool to scrub the spray face.
 Both will scratch any finish including chrome and stainless steel.
 Use only a soft bristled toothbrush or a soft microfiber cloth.
 Mistake three: leaving the vinegar soak in place for more than twenty four hours.
 Extended contact can damage the chrome plating on lower quality showerheads and dissolve the rubber gaskets inside the showerhead.
 Twelve hours is the maximum safe soak time.
 Mistake four: using bleach to clean a showerhead.
 Bleach corrodes the metal components inside the showerhead and can react with hard water minerals to produce stains that are harder to remove than the original limescale.
 Vinegar is the correct chemistry for mineral deposits.
 Mistake five: not flushing the showerhead with hot water after the soak.
 The dissolved minerals settle in the internal channels and re solidify if the head is left to dry without flushing, which can cause worse blockage than before the cleaning.
 Always run hot water for at least two minutes immediately after removing the soak bag.
+Mistake six: skipping the internal filter screen check.
+Many flow rate complaints that do not respond to descaling are actually caused by a clogged internal filter screen that needs to be flushed separately.
+The screen check takes two minutes and often produces a more noticeable improvement than the descaling soak by itself.

 Pro Tips